June 08, 2022 3 min read

 Despite its fancy name, GH just measures the total amount of Ca/Mg ions in the water (and other divalent cations).
 Calcium is present in most tap water.
 However, magnesium is often over-looked.
 If your tank has high GH, it can be that all of it is made out of Calcium ions, and no magnesium is present - in this case, magnesium still has to be added for plants.

-GH is most common measured in degrees, with 1 dGH corresponding to the amount of Calcium present when 17.8ppm (Parts per million) of Calcium carbonate (CaCO3) is dissolved in 1 litre of water.
+GH is most commonly measured in degrees, with 1 dGH corresponding to the amount of Calcium present when 17.8ppm (Parts per million) of Calcium carbonate (CaCO3) is dissolved in 1 litre of water.
 This can be a confusing definition for aquarists as GH only counts the amounts of Calcium/Magnesium present, but using dGH as a unit means referring to calcium values in terms of units of Calcium carbonate dissolved per litre of water.

 17.8ppm of Calcium carbonate dissolved in 1 litre of water (which is 1dGH) actually only gives 7.1ppm of Calcium (and 10.7ppm of Carbonates).
 Having 7.1ppm of Calcium in your water is equivalent to having 1dGH.
 Hobbyists often make the mistake of converting dGH to ppm in terms of Calcium by just multiplying the dGH value by 17.8 which is wrong, as this includes the mass of the Carbonate (CO3) anion.